keenanweaver/Nero-umu/README.md

 However, if you're looking for *deep* integration with other storefronts (i.e. GOG, EA, Uplay, etc.), you may be better served by either *Heroic* or *Lutris*.
 That said, actually setting up a prefix just for EA's app (or Origin) or Uplay *is actually very easy;* just running their installers is usually good enough for most people!

 ### "So what's the deal with the name?"
-The backend tool that Nero relies on, *umu,* is *allegedly* based around a cooking utility from Polynesian culture - however, before realizing this, [I could only think of one thing.](https://mstdn.games/@ThatOneSeong/112135472169805512)
+The backend tool that Nero relies on, *umu,* is *allegedly* based around a cooking utility from Polynesian culture - however, when I initially heard the name, [I could only think of one thing.](https://mstdn.games/@ThatOneSeong/112135472169805512)

 *Nero* (full name *Nero Claudius*) is the 5th Roman Emperor, known for his contributions to diplomacy, trade, and culture.
 Some recounts claim that his reign was tyrannical and is viewed in a negative light by these interpretations; meanwhile, certain others made Nero into a genderbent reflection of their historical selves during the *Moon Cell Holy Grail War,* and often uses *umu* as a catchphrase.
 Go figure.
 ###### No relation to Nero, a primary protagonist of *Devil May Cry 4/5*, featuring Dante from the *Devil May Cry* series.